cwein-glg/pr-checklist-chrome-extension/README.md

 1. Click the extension icon in your browser toolbar
 2. Go to the "⚙️ Settings" tab
 3. Enter your OpenAI API key
+4. Select your preferred AI model:
+   - **GPT-4o**: Most capable model, best quality (recommended)
+   - **GPT-4o-mini**: Faster and more cost-effective
-4. Click "Save & Verify" to test the connection
+5. Click "Save & Verify" to test the connection

 ## Usage